theflakes/sigma_rule_tester/README.md

     -p, --pretty            Pretty print output
     -r, --rules <location>  Path to the directory containing your Sigma rules
-                            - rules in sub directories will be used as well -u, --unmatched         Include all unmatched rules in the output
+                            - rules in sub directories will be used as well -t, --timed             Track time for a rule to evaulate the log -u, --unmatched         Include all unmatched rules in the output
 ```
 Output